1. Integrate with Data Lakehouse

 Edit catalog policy

-After the external location is successfully created, navigate to the next step.
+After the external location is successfully created and produce message done, navigate to the next step.

 Review Ingested Data In Databricks